medic/cht-docs/content/en/apps/tutorials/application-tests.md

 You can find more harness options and examples [here](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html).

-We need to start the harness before running tests and stop it after the use.
-To take care of that, we can place these statements in `before()` and `after()` hooks of the test suite.
+You need to start the harness before running tests and stop it after the use.
+To handle start and stop of harness, place following statements in `before()` and `after()` hooks of the test suite.
 ```js
 describe('PNC form tests', () => {
   before(async () => { return await harness.start(); });
   after(async () => { return await harness.stop(); });
 ```

 Any logic that you want to execute before and after each test can be placed in the `beforeEach()` and `afterEach()` hooks.
-Before each test run, we usually clear the state of the harness and set the date to a fixed value:
+Clear the state of the harness and set the date to a fixed value before each test run:
 ```js
   beforeEach(
     async () => {